guidedprojects-dev/guided-projects-website/docs/super-store/phase-5.md

 7. **As a User, I can see the total of all my items at the bottom of the cart page**
+   - Add up the price of all of the items and display it below the list

 8. **As a User, I can see a pill notification on the cart nav button that shows the number of items in my cart**
    - Add a pill that displays the total count of items in the user's cart

+9. **As a User, I can check out**
+   - Clicking the "check out" button at the bottom of the cart list should clear the cart state and bring the user to a "Check Out" page that has a thank you message.
+We will expand on this in future phases.

+10. **As a User, I can return to the home page from the checkout page**
+    - Show a button on the checkout page that when clicked will bring the user back to the home page.